PhD Historical Theology

 For more information about the PhD in Historical Theology program, please see the PhD Student Handbook here.

-Recent Ph.D. graduates (May 2012).
+Recent Ph.D. graduates.
 Left to right: Dr. Donna Hawk-Reinhard, Rev. Dr. Daniel Handschy, Dr. Hudson Davis